MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 -  all ``*.[extension].list`` files declared in a MicroEJ Classpath.

-The different elements that constitute an application are described in `Classpath Elements`_.
+The different elements that constitute an application are described in :ref:`section.classpath.elements`.
 They are searched within MicroEJ Classpath from left to right (the first file found is loaded).
 Types referenced by previously loaded MicroEJ Classpath elements are loaded transitively.